Steely skyscrapers, top chefs and rocking festivals – the 'windy city' will blow you away with its energy and all it has to offer.

 Throughout the area are significant pieces of public art and architecture including The Victory Monument, The Monument to the Great Northern Migration and the IIT Campus.

-The party never seems to stop in this lively neighbourhood which gets its name from its main attraction of Wrigley Field, home of the Chicago Cubs.
+The party never seems to stop in this lively neighbourhood which gets its name from its main attraction of Wrigley FieldOpens external site in a new window, home of the Chicago Cubs.

 The stretch of Clark Street through Wrigleyville is packed with sports bars and restaurants.
 From the aptly named Cubby Bear to the arcade game filled Sluggers, there’s no shortage of options for groups eager to grab a bite or watch a game.